 That said, you could save quite a bit of money by choosing a 2 cm slab for your kitchen countertops.
 Your installer will simply add more support under vulnerable areas of the slab to keep it from buckling or cracking under heavy loads.
 Your slimmer kitchen countertops should last just as long as the more robust ones.
 It would be best to keep the overhang as close to the edges of the support, however.

-Granite tile come in standard dimensions and the price per square foot ranges from $6 to $10.
-That is at least than four times cheaper than slabs.
+Granite tiles come in standard dimensions, and the price per square foot ranges from $6 to $10.
+That is at least four times cheaper than slabs.
 This does not include installation, but the good news is you can actually install them yourself.
 If you have a small budget and have some DIY talent, you can save some money that way.